elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 Removing `process.ppid` will take place in two steps:

 1. ECS `1.x`: Indicate that `process.ppid` is deprecated in the fields description in an upcoming ECS minor release.
-Producers and consumers of `process.ppid` should transition to using `process.parent.id` instead.
+Producers and consumers of `process.ppid` should transition to using `process.parent.pid` instead.
 2. Later remove `process.ppid` field as a breaking change.

 Removing `process.ppid` will also eliminate the unnecessary `process.parent.ppid` field that exists in ECS due to the `process.*` field set being reused as `process.parent.*`.